Telesia/pop_goes_the_weasel/README.md

 ##### Database schema

-My db consists of two collections:
+My db consists of two collections, one to hold the dictionary items and one for the users:

 1. cockney_dictionary